mykghritlahre/FAQ-Assistant/README.md

 ## Overview

-FAQ-Assistant is a tool designed to assist in managing and automating frequently asked questions.
-It leverages Jupyter Notebooks and Python to provide an interactive environment for creating, managing, and deploying FAQ systems.
-Additionally, it uses Streamlit to offer a simple and intuitive web interface for end-users.
+FAQ-Assistant is a powerful tool designed to manage and automate frequently asked questions using advanced language models.
+It leverages Jupyter Notebooks, Python, and Streamlit to provide an interactive and user-friendly interface for creating, managing, and deploying FAQ systems.
+The system utilizes the Google PaLM (Pathways Language Model) for natural language understanding and generation, along with LangChain for building and deploying language model applications.

 ## Features

-- **Interactive Notebooks**: Utilize Jupyter Notebooks for creating and managing FAQs.
+- **Interactive Notebooks**: Create and manage FAQs using Jupyter Notebooks.
-- **Python Integration**: Leverage Python scripts to process and analyze FAQ data.
+- **Python Integration**: Utilize Python scripts for data processing and analytics.
-- **Streamlit Web Interface**: Simple and intuitive web interface for ease of use.
+- **Streamlit Web Interface**: Deploy a simple and intuitive web interface for end-users.
+- **Advanced Language Model**: Powered by Google PaLM for accurate and efficient language processing.
+- **LangChain Integration**: Build and deploy language model applications using LangChain.
-- **Environment Management**: Uses `python-dotenv` for environment variable management.
+- **Environment Management**: Manage environment variables with `python-dotenv`.
-- **Efficient Data Handling**: Utilizes `faiss-cpu` for efficient similarity search and clustering.
+- **Efficient Data Handling**: Use `faiss-cpu` for efficient similarity search and clustering.
-- **Tokenization**: Uses `tiktoken` to handle tokenization tasks efficiently.
+- **Tokenization**: Handle tokenization tasks efficiently with `tiktoken`.

 ## Installation